Skip to content

 Location: Cremorne, Australia

 Objectives: Automate and port DDI operations to the cloud to further reduce physical server footprint in the data center.
-Leverage code capabilities in the BloxOne DDI infrastructure to alleviate manual processes for DNS, DHCP, and IPAM.
+Leverage code capabilities in the Infoblox DDI infrastructure to alleviate manual processes for DNS, DHCP, and IPAM.
 Implement cloud based DDI capabilities that could be handled on a multi-cloud basis across the major platforms, including AWS and Azure

-Products: BloxOne DDI
+Products: Infoblox DDI

 THE CHALLENGE